AppThreat/chen/README.md

 chen is a fork of the popular [joern](https://github.com/joernio/joern) project.
 We deviate from the joern project in the following ways:

+- Keep the CPG implementation at 1.0 based on the original paper.
 - Make code analysis accessible by adding first-class integration with Python and frameworks such as NetworkX and PyTorch.
-- Enable broader hierarchical analysis (Application + Dependency + Container + OS layer)
+- Enable broader hierarchical analysis (Application + Dependency + Container + OS layer + Cloud + beyond)
-- By creating a welcoming community more appropriate for beginner users with great enterprise support.
-We want to democratize code analysis.

 We don't intend for bug-to-bug compatibility and often rewrite patches to suit our needs.
 We also do not bring features and passes that do not add value for hierarchical analysis.